Gas-rich ultra-diffuse galaxies: alleviating the MOND tension with hyperconical modified gravity: Introduction

-HMG has been tested in reproducing galaxy-and cluster-scale radial-acceleration relations with one free parameter.
-HMG can accomodate well observations even from hydrostatic equilibrium of galaxy clusters in hot-gas-dominated regions and rotation curves inferred from weak lensing \citep{Monjo_2025hydro,Monjo_2025_weak}.
-These recent successes motivate testing whether the same framework can also describe gas-rich UDGs.
+HMG has been tested in reproducing galaxy- and cluster-scale radial-acceleration relations with one free parameter.
+HMG can accommodate observations even from hydrostatic equilibrium of galaxy clusters in hot-gas-dominated regions and rotation curves inferred from weak lensing \citep{Monjo_2025hydro,Monjo_2025_weak}.
+These previous successes motivate testing whether the same framework can also describe gas-rich UDGs.

+The present analysis therefore deliberately focuses on the outermost resolved radius $r_{\rm sys}$.
+This is not meant to replace full resolved-curve modelling.
+Rather, it provides a compact and homogeneous summary statistic across a small sample for which most galaxies have only a few independent kinematic points, while the innermost ones are more susceptible to beam smearing, inclination degeneracies, and non-circular motions.
+The outermost point is also the natural location where the gas-rich discs are most diffuse and where the asymptotic branch of the HMG outer-radius prescription should be most relevant.
+For AGC~114905, where better resolved data exist, a full rotation-curve fit remains a crucial next step and is discussed below.

-The main aim of this Letter is to determine whether the current outer-radius HMG prescription can account for the published central values of the six UDGs analysed by \citet{ManceraPina2020}, and whether these galaxies discriminate between MOND and HMG in practice.
+The main aim of this paper is therefore to determine whether the current outer-radius HMG prescription can account for the published central values of the six UDGs analysed by \citet{ManceraPina2020}, and whether these galaxies discriminate between MOND and HMG in practice.
+The question is not yet whether HMG provides a definitive resolved description of every gas-rich UDG, but whether the current outer-radius prescription materially alleviates the strong MOND tension while remaining close to the published Newtonian disc-based estimates.
+That makes the present six-galaxy sample a compact, falsifiable, and easily updatable test as new kinematic data become available.